HarrisonAllen/pebble-gbc-graphics/README.md

     * If the priority bit is set on a sprite tile, then any pixel on the background or window layrs below the sprite tile that is not 00 will render above the sprite tile.
     * ![Priority](https://raw.githubusercontent.com/HarrisonAllen/pebble-gbc-graphics/main/assets/readme_resources/Mockups/BackgroundPriority.png)

 For the background and window layers, tiles are placed on a 32 by 32 tile attribute map (or attrmap).
+The attrmap corresponds directly to the tilemap.
+So a tile at position (2,4) on the tilemap has its corresponding attribute at (2,4) on the attrmap.
 For the sprite layer, each sprite contains its own attributes.

 ## Understanding Layers
 The Game Boy Color (and this library) use 3 layers for rendering.
 The background layer, the window layer, and the sprite layer.